Anusha2710/s3-event-triggering/README.md

 ![Screenshot 2023-04-14 at 7 06 46 PM](https://user-images.githubusercontent.com/43399466/232058778-a7299e9b-9892-471c-a05d-14d773b5b333.png)

-- Whenever a new video is uploaded in netflix it uses s3 for storing of data, next s3 bucket triggers lambda function because it is serverless, also we will create IAM user.
+- Whenever a new video is uploaded in netflix it uses s3 for storing of data, next s3 bucket triggers lambda function because it is serverless, also it will create new IAM role.
 - Later using lambda they trigger SNS and sends email notification to all the subscribers.
 - Lets upload an image into S3 then we will trigger lambda and SNS after that we will send notification.
 - Entire configuration we will create using lambda function.